PowerLoom/docs/docs/build-with-powerloom/use-cases/existing-implementations/uniswapv2-dashboard/closer-look-at-snapshots.md

 ## Extending Pooler for Additional Datapoints

 It's straightforward to implement custom data points on top of the existing pooler.
-Our [Build with Powerloom](/docs/build-with-powerloom/use-cases/building-new-usecase/extending-uniswapv2-dashboard) section provides detailed coverage on this topic.
+Our [Extending UniswapV2 dashboard](/docs/build-with-powerloom/use-cases/building-new-usecase/extending-uniswapv2-dashboard) section provides detailed coverage on this topic.